bradcypert/presentations/adaptable-apps-with-flutter/slides.md

 ---
 <!-- _class: lead -->

-# Think about the platforms that you're building for and then play around with other apps on those platforms.
+# Think about the platforms that you're building for.
+Use other apps on those platforms.

 ---
 <!-- _class: lead -->